 Event handling

-You can add event handlers to selected elements using the .on
+You can add an event handler to a selection using the .on

 method.